 St. Joe Valley Metronet is the foundation of the community’s application to be considered for the Google Fiber Initiative.
 Metronet’s vendor−neutral network, with agreements already in place allowing expansion through conduit in municipal rights of way, can be extended quickly and with relative economy to bring the benefits of the Metronet network to even more users.

-Benefits are not reserved to large business and institutional users.
-Metronet continues to find new and better ways to foster economic and community development.
 More multi−tenant buildings are connecting to Metronet, providing service and savings to small and medium−size businesses.
 The Socially Responsible Computing Initiative uses Metronet as the backbone of a project allowing nonprofit organizations to share IT services and realize significant savings on telecommunications and internet access costs.

 Metronet’s value as an economic development tool increases as subscribers learn additional uses for low−cost broadband access, especially when the cost doesn’t increase with volume.
 Metronet works with more than 30 service vendors to promote and extend services such as cloud computing and data recovery, creating a growing market for service vendors and more value for subscribers.